 Recommendations

 Devise rota to ensure area is kept clean and tidy and old food is discarded appropriately.
 Place additional signage around the kitchen reminding employees to keep the canteen clean and tidy at all times.
-Ensure the first aid kit is available in staff canteen near main office.
-Complete workshop kitchen area and reassess.

-5. Firefighting equipment
+4. Firefighting equipment

 There were various fire extinguishers located around the site.
-There some apart from one by the roller shutter doors lead out the yard and one out of date may a– ideally store all extinguishers on brackets off the floor limited nd .
+There some in date apart from one by the roller shutter doors lead out the yard and one had become illegible as stored on floor and may have become wet – ideally store all extinguishers on brackets off the floor – limited signage explaining use.